-Horse racers, breeders hold rally after Governor calls to use industry’s funding for college scholarships
+Horse racers, breeders hold rally after governor calls to use industry’s funding for college scholarships

 “When they passed the law, they basically said, ‘this money is going to go to horse racing unless we change that,’ so it’s not part of the normal budget,” said Nathan Benefield, the vice president and COO of the Commonwealth Foundation.

 Still, horse racing gets more than some state agencies’ yearly budgets.
-A Joint State Government Commission audit showed about half of the money ends up outside of PA.
+A Joint State Government Commission audit showed about half of the money ends up outside of Pennsylvania.

 But organizers of the rally dispute that.

-“Just because the owner may live in Maryland or California, that the money’s going out of state…that’s not the case,” said Pete Peterson, the executive director of the PA Equine Coalition.
+“Just because the owner may live in Maryland or California, that the money’s going out of state … that’s not the case,” said Pete Peterson, the executive director of the Pennsylvania Equine Coalition.
 “In most cases, the owner is losing money given the amount of money they have to pay to keep the horse.
 All that matters is where the horse is based.
 If the horse is based here in Pennsylvania, all the jobs flow from that horse.”

 Right now, this is just a proposal.
-It has to be approved by the state legislature.
+It has to be approved by the Legislature.

 The deadline for a final budget is June 30.